desertbeetle/githubjob/README.md

 # GITHUBJOBS

-Giving a list of locations and languages, this program calculates the percentage of jobs of each programming language that are open at each location based on the information on GitHub Jobs API (https://jobs.github.com/api).
+This program show the programming language trends across the cities based on the job posting information on GitHub Jobs API (https://jobs.github.com/api).

+This application is written in Java.

-Sample Output
+Output
 ```
 Boston:
 - Java: 66.67%